bscriver123/market-neutral-provider/README.md

 ## Configuration

 - **Market router**:
   - **Username, Fullname, Email, Password**: These credentials are used for authentication and identification in the market router.
-If the user is already registered, these parameters are not necessary; instead, add the Market router API key to the `.env` file as `MARKET_ROUTER_API_KEY`
+If the user is already registered, these parameters are not necessary; instead, add the Market router API key to the `.env` file as `MARKET_ROUTER_API_KEY`.
   - **Deposit Amount**: Specify the initial deposit amount for transactions in the market router if needed.

 - **Proposal**: